jonkchan/SQL-Practice/README.md

 </ul>

 <h3>Example:</h3>
-<p>The following SELECT statement with the WHERE  keyword will retrieve the CustomerName Column where their Country field is equal to Canda</p>
+<p>The following SELECT statement with the WHERE  keyword will retrieve the CustomerName Column where their Country field is EQUAL to Canda</p>

 ```sql
 SELECT CustomerName